fonoster/routr/docs/concepts.md

       aorLink: 'sip:john@sip.local'      # This is the sip uri of an agent that is expected to be logged in
 ```

 Easy right?
-Any incoming call is routed from this Gateway and DID to "Jhon Doe" @ Ocean New York.
+Any incoming call is routed from this Gateway and Number to "Jhon Doe" @ Ocean New York.

 **Routing Rules**

-The `spec.location` block of a `DID` resource configuration, determines the path of an inbound call from the PSTN.
+The `spec.location` block of a `Number` resource configuration, determines the path of an inbound call from the PSTN.
 The `aorLink` refers to an Address of Record(Agent or Peer) that is available in the `location service`.

 ## Domain Egress Routing

 _Domain Egress Routing(DER)_ is the way that **Routr** deals with a call request to a _callee_ that exists in the Public Switched Telephone Network(PSTN) and not in the _callers'_ Domain.
-The EgressPolicy consists of a `rule`, and a `didRef` defined in the `spec.context` section of `Domains` resources.
+The EgressPolicy consists of a `rule`, and a `numberRef` defined in the `spec.context` section of `Domains` resources.

-The `rule` and `didRef` is defined as follows:
+The `rule` and `numberRef` is defined as follows:

 * `rule` is a regex to match callee in the call request.
 The location service uses this only after a search in the caller's Domain first.

-* `didRef` is the identifier of the DID that will to route the call.
-The DID must already exist and have a parent Gateway.
+* `numberRef` is the identifier of the Number that will to route the call.
+The Number must already exist and have a parent Gateway.

 **Routing Rules**